 If you’re really thinking about TRT, then it’s important to first consult your doctor so that they can highlight the potential risks and side effects.

 Men will experience a hormonal decline as they age.
-Yet, referring to it as male menopause is a bit of stretch.
+Yet, referring to it as male menopause is a bit of a stretch.
 Especially when you consider the fact that female menopause is a medical condition, as opposed to male menopause.